xoro/ssh-tunnel/README.md

 ## SSH Tunnel Script

-The `ssh-tunnel.sh` script establishes a persistent reverse SSH tunnel from the client to the server.
+The `ssh-tunnel.sh` script establishes a reverse SSH tunnel from the client to the server.
 It works on various systems including those without systemd (BSD, older Linux, etc.).

 ### Command Line Options